bongtzeyaw/review-lisp/README.md

-# review-lisp
+# Lisp Review
-A quick review of the functionalities in lisp.
+A quick review of the functionalities in lisp, which include quasi quoting, mapcar, higher order functions, generic functions and file I/O.